kachick/dotfiles/config/rclone.md

 ```

 I don't use systemd in these operations to avoid the saving secrets in this repository.\
-So use helper scripts.
+So use helper script `rclone-fzf` which is introduced in GH-1016.

-- rclone-fzf
+### macOS

-- rclone-list-mounted
+I don't use rclone in macOS.
+See GH-1016 and GH-911.

 ## GUI on Linux